Mental Health Problems

 - Mental health problems that often need urgent help

-- Examples are anxiety attacks, depression, substance (drug) abuse and acting out
+- Examples are anxiety attacks, depression, substance (drug) use and acting out

-- Resources include hotlines, mental health experts and your child's doctor
+- Resources include hotlines, helplines, mental health experts and your child's doctor

 Types of Serious Mental Health Problems